nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Krane 🌟](https://github.com/appvia/krane) is a Kubernetes RBAC static analysis tool.
 It identifies potential security risks in K8s RBAC design and makes suggestions on how to mitigate them.
 Krane dashboard presents current RBAC security posture and lets you navigate through its definition.
 * [rbac.dev 🌟🌟🌟](https://rbac.dev) advocacy site for Kubernetes RBAC.
 A site dedicated to good practices and tooling around Kubernetes RBAC.
 Both pull requests and issues are welcome.
     * For recipes, tips and tricks around RBAC see [recipes.rbac.dev 🌟](https://recipes.rbac.dev/)
+* [github.com/clvx/k8s-rbac-model: Kubernetes RBAC Model](https://github.com/clvx/k8s-rbac-model) This is a implementation of a RBAC model for a multi project multi tenant Kubernetes cluster.

 ### Admission Control
 - [blog.styra.com: Why RBAC is not enough for kubernetes security 🌟🌟](https://blog.styra.com/blog/why-rbac-is-not-enough-for-kubernetes-api-security)